Autism Wandering Prevention Part II:

 This is part 2 of Autism Wandering Prevention.
 If you haven't read the first part, you can find that here.

-The following are six more precautions we should consider taking to keep our kids safe.
+The following are eight more precautions we should consider taking to keep our kids safe.

 There are various types, ranging from small units placed in your child’s backpack or a wristband your child wears which allows parents to monitor their child’s location.